Unobtainiumrock/messaging-pipeline/README.md

+# Quick Notes

+This is an example of a pipeline meant to be shared with someone.
+It was midway through some changes in the `.pre-commit-config.yaml` file, where dependencies for different stages of the pre-commmit were being removed, since those are now all in Docker.
+If there's any questions on how to fix the small bug introduced by this transition, feel free to reach out to my on [LinkedIn](https://www.linkedin.com/in/unobtainiumrock/).
+It should be straightforward to resolve yourself though.

 # Communication Centralizer

 An automated system that consolidates messages from multiple platforms (Email, LinkedIn, Handshake, Slack, Discord, etc.) into a single Google Sheet, then uses NLP to detect interview requests and auto-schedules them with Calendly and Google Calendar.